flexera-public/sca-codeinsight-restapi-example/README.md

 Within the [restapi_example.py](restapi_example.py) you will find the following items that need to be defined.

-- baseURL - The base URL for the Code Insight Server
+- baseURL - The base URL for the Code Insight Server i.e http://localhost:8888
 - authToken - The JWT token for the Code Insight user that is executing the script
 - projectName - The name for the project to be created
 - codePath - The path to the location of the archive file (zip/tar/tar.gz/7z)